 The Company's date of inception is January 6, 2011, which is the date it commenced its development stage activities.
 On February 28, 2011, the Company, which had not yet begun investment operations, issued 100 shares which were owned by an officer of the Company who is also a principal of GSV Asset Management.
 On April 28, 2011, the Company priced its initial public offering, selling 3,335,000 shares at a price of \$15.00 per share.
 The initial public offering closed on May 3, 2011, resulting in net proceeds to the Company of approximately \$46.5 million.
 The Company's shares are currently listed on the NASDAQ Capital Market under the symbol "GSVC".
-The Company began its investment operations during the quarter.
+The Company began its investment operations during the second quarter.

 The Company's investment objective is to maximize our portfolio's total return, principally by seeking capital gains on our equity investments.
-The company invests principally in the equity securities of venture capital-backed and rapidly growing emerging companies.
+The Company invests principally in the equity securities of venture capital-backed and rapidly growing emerging companies.
 The Company may also invest on an opportunistic basis in select publicly-traded equity securities of rapidly growing companies that otherwise meet its investment criteria.

-On March 28, 2011, the board of directors of the Company approved Articles of Amendment and Restatement, reflecting a change in the Company's name from NeXt BDC Capital Corp. to NeXt Innovation Corp., which Articles of Amendment and Restatement became effective upon filing with the State Department of Assessment and Taxation of the State of Maryland on March 29, 2011.
-Then, on May 26, 2011, the board of directors of the Company approved Articles of Amendment, reflecting a change in the Company's name from NeXt Innovation Corp. to GSV Capital Corp., which Articles of Amendment became effective upon filing with the State Department of Assessment and Taxation of the State of Amendment became effective upon filing with the State Department of Assessment and Taxation of the State of Amendment became effective upon filing with the State Department of Assessment and Taxation of the State of Maryland on May 26, 2011.
+On March 28, 2011, the board of directors (the "Board") of the Company approved Articles of Amendment and Restatement, reflecting a change in the Company's name from NeXt BDC Capital Corp. to NeXt Innovation Corp., which Articles of Amendment and Restatement became effective upon filing with the State Department of Assessment and Taxation of the State of Maryland on March 29, 2011.
+Then, on May 26, 2011, the board of directors of the Company approved Articles of Amendment, reflecting a change in the Company's name from NeXt Innovation Corp. to GSV Capital Corp., which Articles of Amendment became effective upon filing with the State Department of Assessment and Taxation of the State of Maryland on May 26, 2011.